leahiel/Primitive-StoryFormat/Scope-Document.md

 **TECHNICAL:** This will require Passage Names to be randomly generated, and for links to refer to the generated Passage Name.
 So while the author may write `[[display text->Passage Link]]`, the final output of the story should look as if it was written like, `[[display text->18]]`.

-4) A Table of Contents, generated for each passage, should be available in both EPUB and HTML style.
+~~4) A Table of Contents, generated for each passage, should be available in both EPUB and HTML style.~~

-**RESEARCH:** Should "Chapters", as a whole, be added?
+~~**RESEARCH:** Should "Chapters", as a whole, be added?
 Having a link for each Passage in the Table of Contents may be extreme.
-Consider "Our Cabin Was Cold", which has 92 "Generated" Passages, but only 8 Chapters.
+Consider "Our Cabin Was Cold", which has 92 "Generated" Passages, but only 8 Chapters.~~
+**ANSWER:** This would conflict with the planned Mermaidization of Version 0.2.
+EPUBs will generate what they need, but for HTML the issues are high, and largely, unneeded.
+That's not to say that this cannot be done, but that they should be done after Version 0.2, perhaps Version 0.4.

 5) A configuration file for Primitive's use.
 * 5a) A direct-to-EPUB option or direct-to-HTML option.